brokyo/seeker_ii/docs/roadmap.md

 ### Current Session

 ### Active Concerns
-- [] Create motif UI one loop ahead of playing transform when ratcheting

 ### Near Term Priorities
-- []
+- [] Centralize "sync all" system.
+Current one is very hacky

 ### Bugs

 ### Long List
-- [] Update motif playback to new architecture
-- [] Update clear motif to new architecture
-- [] Update config to new architecture
+- [] Create motif UI one loop ahead of playing transform when ratcheting
 - [] Keyboard region in `grid_ii.lua` is the only remaining region that isn't a component.
 - [] Static voltage out
 - [] Note Event Refactoring